-The school is committed to complying with the Equality Act 2010.
+The school is committed to complying with the Equality Act 2010, including the amendments and updates from 2024.
 We are fully committed to promoting disability equality and will continue to promote an inclusive approach to deliver appropriate services to members of our diverse community by embracing differences, ensuring tolerance and the valuing of all people.